 Here's your challenge ...

-Are you prepared to help the ozone recover?
+Are you ready to protect forests?
 I know that you are!

 Until next time ...

 WE'RE CHANGING THE WORLD ...
 ONE CHALLENGE AT A TIME!